amwellius/Digital-electronics-1/Labs/project/README.md

 #### `DRIVER_4X7SEG`:
    - These screenshots show how the multiplexer works.
    - `s_data` is the main 16bit data input.
    - `s_hex` is the 4bit data output, which is used in `DECODER_7SEG`.
-This module decodes the 4bit data value and diplays it on specific 7segment display.
+This module decodes the 4bit data value and diplays it on a specific 7segment display.
    - `s_dig_o` shows which one of four displays is being used. `b"0001"` means display on very right side.
    - `s_seg_o` represents common cathode bits.
    ![image](images/tb_DRIVER_4x7SEG_01.PNG)